erinnicholesnyder/bustracking/README.md

 #### Description

 This is a project for the MIT xPRO Professional Certificate in Coding.
-Working with a Map Box API, a marker is animation to move across the screen at every bus stop between MIT and Harvard once a button is clicked
+Working with a Map Box API, a marker is animated to move across the screen at every bus stop between MIT and Harvard once a button is clicked

 #### Usage